 Trends in emerging cancers: pancreatic and liver

 New in this year’s report is an overview of cancers that have a significant disease burden or that data suggest are on the rise.
-Pancreatic cancer, for example, is the 12th most-diagnosed cancer in Canada, and has overtaken prostate as the fourth-leading cause of cancer death.
+Pancreatic cancer, for example, is the twelfth-most diagnosed cancer in Canada, and has overtaken prostate as the fourth-leading cause of cancer death.
 Despite the huge impact of this disease, there have been no encouraging changes in incidence, mortality, or survival over the past 15 years, in contrast to the advances in breast, colorectal and lung cancers.
 Liver cancer is also explored in the report, and while incidence is generally low in more developed countries, it has been increasing in Canada and elsewhere.
 The increase coincides with higher rates of chronic infection with hepatitis B or hepatitis C, though the extent of correlation is not yet known.

 Hospitals most common place of death for cancer patients